Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Connections between modes and oceanographic features

 \subsection{Kelvin waves along the African coast}

 Kelvin and other coastal-trapped waves can propagate along coastlines and can do so for long distances without losing their energy.
-In the Northern Hemisphere, these waves tend to propagate with the coastline to the right of their propagation direction.
+In the Northern Hemisphere, these waves propagate with the coastline to the right of their propagation direction.
 Near-diurnal modes 11 and 16, with periods of 24.34 and 26.04 hours respectively, contain some features of coastal-trapped wave propagation.
-The surface tidal ellipses for mode 11 tend to be elongated near the African coast, with a tendency is some locations to align along the coast (Fig. 11a) (A Kelvin wave would have zero onshore velocity and therefore tidal ellipses that would be flat and parallel to the coast.)
-The phase speed of Mode 11, estimated from the phase distribution along the coast (Fig. 11c) is approximately 1m/s, which is close the theoretical estimate.
-The latter is taken as the speed of a long, first-vertical mode gravity wave speed, calculated as $c=\left\lbrace g'{h_1 h_2}/(h_1+h_2)\right\rbrace^{1/2}$, where $g'=0.015$m/s$^{-2}$ is the reduced gravity and $h_1=100$m, $h_2=200$m are representative values of the Atlantic and Mediterranean layers thickness over the African slope, respectively, derived from the mean stratification.
+The surface tidal ellipses for mode 11 tend to be elongated near the African coast, with a general tendency to align along the coast (Figure~\ref{fig:R12}) (A Kelvin wave would have zero onshore velocity and therefore tidal ellipses that would be flat and parallel to the coast.)The phase speed of Mode 11, estimated from the phase distribution along the coast (Figure~\ref{fig:R12}) is approximately 1 m/s, which is close the theoretical estimate.
+The latter is taken as the speed of a long, first-vertical mode gravity wave speed, calculated as \( c = \sqrt{\frac{g' h_1 h_2}{h_1 + h_2}} \), where \( g' = 0.015 \, \text{m/s}^2 \) is the reduced gravity and \( h_1 = 100 \, \text{m} \), \( h_2 = 200 \, \text{m} \) are representative values of the Atlantic and Mediterranean layers thickness over the African slope, respectively, derived from the mean stratification.
 In addition, the velocity magnitude of mode 11 is generally strongest within a Rossby radius of deformation, here about 30 km, of the coastline.
 It would thus appear that mode 11 contains at least some characteristics of a Kelvin wave propagating eastward along the coast of Africa.
-Mode 16 also exhibits a degree of coastal trapping (Fig. 19b), but here the tidal ellipses are rounder and the phase distribution (Fig. 19d) is more complex, making it more difficult to compute an along-coast phase speed.
-For both modes, the off-shore phase distribution is quite complex, no surprising in view of the presence of offshore topographic features.
-These modes were the two most robustly computed DMD modes, with respect to the leave-one-out analysis, except for the time-invariant mode (\Cref{sec:robustness}).
-Figures \Cref{fig:Modes-11-16-africa-surface} and \Cref{fig:Modes-11-16-africa-isohaline} show the modes at the surface and at the 37.5 ppm mean-isohaline (\Cref{fig:isohaline}).